 They say that a bird in the hand is worth two in the bush, but TINDER has the audacity to give you the whole damn flock.
 Likewise, Hatch Labs knew it was entering a saturated market when it decided to tackle dating sims, so it shot for the stars with their latest release.
-It’s bigger and badder than its peers on an unprecedented scale, and challenges the preconception that this is a genre reliant on heavily scripted sequences and kitschy visuals.
+The dating scene is filled with matchmaking technology.
+From this free local sex website to sites for those who dress in uniform, in order to take a slice of the industry, a new way to meet people had to be invented.
+It’s bigger and better than its peers on an unprecedented scale and challenges the preconception that this is a genre reliant on heavily scripted sequences and kitschy visuals.
 TINDER reinvents the wheel for the genre in many ways, but does that necessarily make it the killer app that it’s cracked up to be?
+Yes and no. It’s great for meeting new people, hooking up, and even finding love.
+However, if you’re looking for a certain arrangement, perhaps a sugar daddy, it may not be the best application to use.

 TINDER opens innocuously enough, presenting a spartan, minimalistic menu that can easily fool the player into thinking this is yet another dime-a-dozen Sakura title.
 This preconception is quickly turned on its head once the character creator opens up.
 Hidden here is easily the most robust and flexible customization system yet designed, surpassing even those found in THE SIMS, MASS EFFECT, and FALLOUT 4.
 On top of expected options like facial features, body type, and race, TINDER includes selections for species, such as cat, dog, or horse.
 I even came across some NPCs with avatars like a slice of toast or Jim Carrey from THE MASK.